polkadot-developers/polkadot-docs/infrastructure/general/setup-rpc.md

 ---
 title: Set Up an RPC Node
-description: Learn how to securely configure, connect to, and maintain a Polkadot SDK-based RPC node in an archival or pruned state.
+description: Learn how to securely configure, connect to, and maintain an RPC node for a Polkadot SDK-based blockchain in an archival or pruned state.
 ---

 # Set Up an RPC Node